sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 In this task, you will download and install the Microsoft Power BI Desktop.
 Once installed, you will create a Power BI report based on the new Service Desk Ticketing system that you created earlier in SharePoint.

-1. After having completed the prior lab exercise in which you created a Power Automate flow, you should still be logged into **LON-CL1-ID** as the **Administrator** and a password of **Pa55w.rd**; if not, then do so now.
+1. After having completed the prior lab exercise in which you created a Power Automate flow, you should still be logged into **LON-CL1-ID** as the **Administrator** and enter the password as provided in the environment details; if not, then do so now.

 2. In your Edge browser, make sure that your new Service Desk Ticketing system is open in a tab.
 The tab should be titled **IT Services – Service Desk Requests – All Items**.
 If you do not have this tab open, then go to the **SharePoint admin center**, select **Active Sites**, select **IT Services** from the **Active Sites** list, select **Site contents**, and then select the **Service Desk Requests** list.